Y0Coss/docs-fork/pages/web_cloud/web_hosting/activate-email-hosting/guide.en-au.md

 ## Requirements

-- A [domain name](/links/web/domains){.external} registered with OVHcloud or a [DNS zone](https://www.ovhcloud.com/en-gb/domains/dns-subdomain/){.external} of a domain name not registered with OVHcloud
+- A [domain name](/links/web/domains) registered with OVHcloud or a [DNS zone](https://www.ovhcloud.com/en-au/domains/dns-subdomain/) of a domain name not registered with OVHcloud.
-- An [OVHcloud Web Hosting plan](/links/web/hosting) (excluding "100 MB free hosting" and "Start10m" offers)
+- An [OVHcloud Web Hosting plan](/links/web/hosting) (excluding "100 MB free hosting" and "Start10m" offers).
-- Access to the [OVHcloud Control Panel](/links/manager) with the necessary permissions to manage the Web Hosting plan
+- Access to the [OVHcloud Control Panel](/links/manager) with the necessary permissions to manage the Web Hosting plan.

 > [!warning]
 >